What Do You Need to Know to Specify a PTO?

 So, the torque load on the PTO in the example, if the PTO shaft speed were 1200 RPM, would be 32 × 5252 ÷ 1200 = 140 lb.ft.

-In mechanical applications where the PTO is supplying power directly to a driven component, the RPM and horsepower requirements must be obtained from an owner’s manual, specification sheet, or by contacting the manufacturer or distributor of the component.
+In mechanical applications where the PTO is supplying power directly to a driven component, the RPM and horsepower requirements must be obtained from an owner’s manual, or specification sheet, or by contacting the manufacturer or distributor of the component.

 All PTOs have torque and horsepower limitations.
-With the Muncie Power Products Quick Reference Catalog for instance, these can be found on the application pages.
+With the Muncie Power Products Quick Reference Catalog, for instance, these can be found on the application pages.
 It is important to remember two things about the published torque and horsepower ratings in Muncie Power’s catalog:

 1. Horsepower is directly proportional to PTO output shaft speed and the published ratings are at 1000 RPM.
-A PTO rated at 40 HP at 1000 RPM; therefore, can deliver 80 HP at a shaft speed of 2000 RPM, but only 20 HP at a shaft speed of 500 RPM.
+A PTO is rated at 40 HP at 1000 RPM; therefore, it can deliver 80 HP at a shaft speed of 2000 RPM, but only 20 HP at a shaft speed of 500 RPM.

 2. Torque is constant.
-The torque rating shown is the maximum at any shaft speed and is calculated to provide a minimum of 300 hours life, at continuous service, at that torque level.
+The torque rating shown is the maximum at any shaft speed and is calculated to provide a minimum of 300 hours of life, at continuous service, at that torque level.

 RELATED: How to use the PTO Builder